QaahirStewart/BlazorMock/Components/Pages/Examples/AdminDashboard/Step8/README.md

 - Tutorial page inherits `ExampleBase` in the `AdminDashboard.Components.Pages.Examples.AdminDashboard.Step8` namespace.
 - Uses `ILearningProgressService` to track completion for the `admin-dashboard` domain, step `8`.
-- References the same markup + helper classes that live in `Components/Pages/Demo/DashboardDemo/Analytics.razor`.
+- Reuses the Step 7 markup (paid cards + traffic list + locked CTA) and simply calls out the CSS adjustments that keep it visually rich without JS libraries.

 ## Prerequisites